-Co-op boards have rules you need to follow, including those that guide everyday living.
-A co-op board is interested in protecting its investment, and it is natural to have policies that involve subletting your unit.
-These are useful to know, even if you do not plan on renting out your apartment since this can affect your resale value.
-Potential buyers look at the percentage of owner-occupied units in comparison to rentals as a factor in their decision.
+Co-op boards have house rules you need to follow, including those guiding everyday living.
+A co-op board is interested in protecting its investment.
+It is natural to have policies that involve co-op subletting rules for shareholders.
+These are useful, even if you do not plan to rent your apartment, since this can affect your resale value.
+In addition, potential buyers and banks also look at the percentage of owner-occupied units compared to rentals as a factor in their decision.

 You need to check the subletting rules since these run the gamut.
 It ranges from forbidding all rentals to allowing them with no restrictions, allowing you to sublet freely if a very liberal board.

-In between, co-op boards allow subletting but apply certain conditions.
-This is not unusual, but it means you need to pay close attention to the details.
+In between, co-op boards allow for but apply certain conditions.
+This is not unusual, but you must pay close attention to the details.

-Co-op boards can apply a residency time required prior to permitting subletting.
-They do this to ensure the building does not get overrun with investors since renters generally do not have the same pride of ownership.
-Under this subletting rule, you have to live in your unit for a certain period of time.
+Co-op boards can apply a residency time required before permitting a sublet.
+They do this to ensure the building does not overrun investors since renters generally do not have the same pride of ownership.
+Under this subletting rule, you must live in your unit for a certain period.
 For example, once you buy the co-op, you have to occupy the apartment for a 1 – 2 year(s) period, at a minimum.
-You may also have to get board approval prior to subletting.
+You may also have to get board approval before subletting.

-The co-op board could ban subletting altogether, but allow it in a certain instance.
-In these unusual circumstances, you would likely have to present your case to the board.
+The co-op board could ban subletting altogether but allow it in a particular instance.
+You would likely have to present your case to the board in these unusual circumstances.

 Co-op boards generally do not like subletting.
-In order to discourage its use and raise revenue, there are typically fees attached to the lessor.
-This may be imposed as an upfront fee or paid out over time.
+To discourage subletting and raise building revenue, fees are typically attached to the lessor.
+Such fees may be imposed upfront or paid out over time.

-Under a co-op’s subletting rules, they may institute additional fees, such as an increasing percentage based on the number of years you sublet and annual renewal charges.
+Under a co-op’s house, rules may institute additional fees, such as an increasing percentage based on the number of years you sublet and annual renewal charges.

 Remember to account for these fees when setting your monthly rental charge.

-Investors are likely to find a condo board imposes fewer restrictions.
-If you are seeking a full-time rental, this is no doubt the easier route, although condo properties are costlier.
+Investors are likely to find a condo board that imposes fewer restrictions.
+This is undoubtedly the more straightforward route if you seek a full-time rental, although condo properties are costlier.

 A co-op could work for those that are seeking occasional rentals, however.
-For instance, subletting your co-op unit might fit in the rules for those taking a temporary overseas work assignment or have a summer home.
+For instance, subletting your New York City co-op unit might fit the rules for those taking a temporary overseas work assignment or having a summer home.

-We have given you typical subletting rules, but we implore you that investigating the subletting rules prior to purchasing the unit will save you a lot of headaches.
+We have given you typical subletting rules, but we implore you that investigating the best practices before purchasing the unit will save you many headaches.